Unrooted non-binary tree-based phylogenetic networks: Acknowledgement

 \section{Acknowledgement}

-The third and fifth author thank the state Mecklenburg-Western Pomerania for the Landesgraduierten-Studentship.
+We thank two anonymous reviewers of an earlier version of this manuscript for their valuable suggestions and feedback.
+Moreover, the first author thanks the joint research project {\bf \emph{DIG-IT!}} supported by the European Social Fund (ESF), reference: ESF/14-BM-A55-0017/19, and the Ministry of Education, Science and Culture of Mecklenburg-Vorpommern, Germany.
+Moreover, the fourth author was supported by the National Science Foundation for Young Scientists in China (Grant No. 11901227).
+Additionally, the third and fifth author thank the state Mecklenburg-Western Pomerania for the Landesgraduierten-Studentship.
 Moreover, the second author thanks the University of Greifswald for the Bogislaw-Studentship and the fifth author thanks the German Academic Scholarship Foundation for a studentship.